 This online SmartForm can only be used where the eligible transaction was completed before 1 July 2019 or where the eligible transaction arises from an agreement or arrangement entered into before 1 July 2019.

 For all other eligible transactions entered into on or after 1 July 2019, the corporate consolidation concession applies.

 1. Corporate consolidation exemption: sections 250DA-250DG

-The corporate consolidation exemption applies to eligible transactions occurring on or after 31 March 2005 solely for the purposes of a corporate consolidation.
+The corporate consolidation exemption applies to eligible transactions occurring or arising from an agreement or arrangement entered into between 31 March 2005 and 30 June 2019, solely for the purposes of a corporate consolidation.
 An application for the exemption can be made at any time before the eligible transaction occurs or within three years of it occurring.

 The Commissioner of State Revenue must grant the corporate consolidation exemption on an instrument or transfer of dutiable property if the Commissioner is satisfied that the: